bencinn/School-Parking-Project/README.md

 # School Parking Project
 The project that manages the parking spaces in schools.
 This is a test version, and ***NOT THE FINISHED VERSION***!
-There're both the software and hardware part, and in this respository, there'll only be just the software part.
+There're both the software and hardware part, so in this respository, there'll only be just the software part.

 ## How To Use It
 ### 1. Entering The School